Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/params.typ

 #let session-south-asian-art = session(
-  "From the 14th Century to the Mogul Empire in the Indian Subcontinent and Beyond", [Study of South Asian from the 14th century.
+  "From the 14th Century to the Mogul Empire in the Indian Subcontinent and Beyond", [Study of South Asian art from the 14th century.

     _Read_:
     - #link("https://smarthistory.org/the-qutb-complex-and-early-sultanate-architecture/?sidebar=asia-1000-1500")["The Qutb complex and early Sultanate architecture" by Arathi Menon]
     - #link("https://smarthistory.org/art-and-architecture-of-vijayanagara-empire/?sidebar=asia-1000-1500")["Art and architecture of the Vijayanagara empire" by Gita V. Pai]
-    - #link("https://smarthistory.org/indo-portuguese-ivory-statuettes/?sidebar=asia-1500-1900")["Christian art in India: Indo-Portuguese ivory statuettes" by Marsha G. Olson ]
+    - #link("https://smarthistory.org/indo-portuguese-ivory-statuettes/?sidebar=asia-1500-1900")["Christian art in India: Indo-Portuguese ivory statuettes" by Marsha G. Olson]
     - #link("https://smarthistory.org/meenakshi-madurai/?sidebar=asia-1500-1900")["Meenakshi Temple at Madurai" by Edward Fosmire]
     - #link("https://smarthistory.org/akbarnama/?sidebar=asia-1500-1900")["Illustration from the Akbarnama" by Katrina Klaasmeyer]
     - #link("https://smarthistory.org/the-taj-mahal/?sidebar=asia-1500-1900")["The Taj Mahal" by Roshna Kapadia]